jaikumarm/docker-iqfeed/README.md

 If you see `iqfeed service running.` it means it all good.

-You can also see a very chatty version of whats going on with iqfeed client if you tail `/var/log/iqfeed/IQConnectLog.txt` or `/var/log/iqfeed/pyiqfeed-admin-conn.log`.
+You can also see a very chatty version of whats going on with iqfeed client if you tail `tail -f /var/log/iqfeed/pyiqfeed-admin-conn.log`.

 SideNote: